• Skip to primary navigation

 What happens in this step?
 The dry pasta will absorb the cooking stock and integrate all that great color and flavor we have been creating.

-When the mixture returns to a slight boil, cover the Dutch oven and lower the heat.
-Simmer for 10 minutes, then remove the lid and stir thoroughly to mix all the pasta and other ingredients together.
+1. When the mixture returns to a slight boil, cover the Dutch oven and lower the heat.
+Simmer for 10 minutes, then remove the lid and stir thoroughly to mix all the pasta and other ingredients.

-spaghetti cooking with other ingredients in a Dutch oven
+Cooking pasta in with other ingredients on a Dutch oven.

 Try these side dishes with your Pastalaya: